4 Focus-Areas for Creating a Trauma-Informed Ministry

 In Your Church

 Give children goals to aim for—and show them how to achieve those goals.
 Putting an ethical standard in front of children without teaching them how to achieve it creates frustration and reinforces a sense of being powerless.
-In children who’ve experienced trauma, misbehaviors are often unhealthy coping mechanisms to a situation they don’t like or that makes them uneasy.
+In children who’ve experienced trauma, misbehaviors are often unhealthy coping mechanisms for a situation they don’t like or that makes them uneasy.
 Train your team to intentionally empower kids by showing them how to be successful and by having a voice in what’s happening.
 Use discipline situations to teach kids new and healthier ways to express their feelings.
 Use storytelling, role play, or discussion to illustrate how Bible people experienced hardship—and how God worked through the situation.
 Give children and parents the tools, examples, and support they need to succeed.
 Consider having your team take one of the Online Children’s Ministry Courses from Group U to help them navigate How to Talk to Kids and Their Parents About Tough Issues and Helping Hurting Kids.

 Trauma-informed care places a high premium on the emotional health of its practitioners.
 This is because the staff’s emotional health impacts the emotional health of the clients.
 The opposite is true, too.
 Mental health professionals are constantly encouraged to monitor themselves for burnout and fatigue.